Zhiwu-Wei/Zhiwu-Wei.github.io/_projects/project_1.md

 ---
-title:          "Lorem ipsum: Dolor sit amet, consectetur adipiscing elit"
+title:          "[1] Lorem ipsum: Dolor sit amet, consectetur adipiscing elit"
 selected:       true
 abstract: >-
   Cover image is a photo by Thomas Renaud on Unsplash.
 The abstract of the publication is meant to be a TLDR (very brief summary with 1~2 sentences) of your paper.